The Great Work of Your Life: The Yoga of the Bhagavad Gita

 For all levels, including beginners.

-Join the Director of the Institute for Extraordinary Living for an exploration into the living tradition of yoga.
+Join the founder of the Kripalu Institute for Extraordinary Living to explore the living tradition of yoga.

 - room & meals pricing

 View a sample schedule, find arrival information, and more.

 Choice of Accommodations

 Rates below reflect total housing costs for all program nights.

 The dorms allow for 5–22 people per room, and offer simple bunk beds and nearby hall bathrooms.

 - $262 and up

 These spare and peaceful rooms measure 8' x 12' and include a double or queen-size bed or platform twin beds.